Alchemist logo

 Plough your own furrow

-The company was founded back in 1989 by a breakaway group of ex Musical Fidelity employees and after the launch of its debut range of Freya, Genesis and Odin amps it really hit its stride, with the flagship Forseti models plus Nemesis and Axiom joining the Kraken.
+The company was founded back in 1989 by a breakaway gang of ex Musical Fidelity employees, and after the launch of its debut range of Freya, Genesis and Odin amps it really hit its stride, with the flagship Forseti models, plus Nemesis and Axiom joining the Kraken.
 Digital products soon followed with CD players and DACs, reflecting the era’s increasing demand for digital separates.

 Modern appeal

-Fast forward to today and Alchemist’s used products can still stand shoulder to shoulder with many of today’s mid market crop, boasting dual mono circuitry on the Forseti and Kraken models (if you look for the dual toroidal upgraded PSU for the later) and drive-shaft driven switchgear for shorter circuit runs, an approach that’s reminiscent of much higher priced brands (Lavardin springs to mind).
+Fast forward to today and Alchemist’s used products can still stand shoulder to shoulder with many of the mid market crop, boasting dual mono circuitry on the Forseti and Kraken models (if you look for the dual toroidal upgraded PSU for the latter) and drive-shaft driven switchgear for shorter circuit runs, an approach that’s reminiscent of much higher priced brands (Lavardin springs to mind).

 Read our Classic HiFi review of our Editor’s Alchemist Forseti upgrades.